gatsbyjs/gatsby/docs/blog/2019-04-02-behind-the-scenes-what-makes-gatsby-great/index.md

 - Creating a bucket/location to host static content (like S3, Google Cloud Storage, etc.)
 - Setting up a [Domain Name System (DNS)](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_domain_name) to make your content reachable via a pretty URL, e.g. gatsbyjs.org
 - Routing the CDN layer in front of your static content
+- Set up a Continuous Integration (CI) environment so we can build and deploy code to production with minimal impact to end-users

 ... and, that's it!
 We're done as far as setup goes!
 We can use _whatever_ stack you prefer here.
 Netlify?
 [You bet.](https://www.gatsbyjs.org/docs/hosting-on-netlify) More a fan of AWS?
 [Of course.](https://www.gatsbyjs.org/docs/deploying-to-aws-amplify/) Heroku?
 [Yup.](https://www.gatsbyjs.org/docs/deploying-to-heroku/) You get the idea.
 Gatsby can be deployed anywhere easily and cheaply.